-It can be surprising how much variation there is in the world of weed.
-Non-smokers might be shocked to learn that each strain has distinct flavors, scents, and effects.
-The individuality of every strain is down to a variety of factors, including cannabinoid content, terpenes, flavonoids, and more.
+It is surprising how much variation there is in the world of weed.
+The individuality of every strain is down to various factors, including cannabinoid content, terpenes, flavonoids, and more.

-Reading strain reviews before you take a trip to the dispensary can be helpful, especially if you’re a medical user.
-Those in the market for an uplifting sativa strain might want to check out Chem’s Sister, a phenotype of another well-known strain.
-So, sit back and relax as we give you the lowdown on this citrusy strain.
+Reading strain reviews before taking a trip to the dispensary can be helpful, especially if you’re a medical user.
+If you’re in the market for an uplifting sativa strain, you might want to check out Chem’s Sister.
+So, please sit back and relax as we give you the lowdown on this mood-enhancing strain.

 What Is Chem’s Sister?

-As might be expected from a relative of Chemdawg, Chem’s Sister provides a diesel-like and skunky smoke.
+As might be expected from a relative of Chemdawg, it provides a diesel-like and skunky smoke.
 For the more traditional marijuana users, this flavor is considered a delicacy.
 Plus, there are some pleasant undertones of citrus that make Chem’s Sister a slightly fresher smoke.
-This pungent and impressive strain has been loved by many ever since it first emerged on the cannabis scene.

-Some of Chem’s Sister’s popularity definitely comes down to the uplifting, euphoric effects.
-However, we would be at a loss if we didn’t mention some of the physical attributes of this plant.
-Part of its draw is its ability to encapsulate weed with its flavor and aroma.
-Let’s check it out.
+Some of Chem’s Sister’s popularity comes down to the uplifting, euphoric effects.
+However, it would be remiss if we didn’t mention some notable attributes of this plant.

-The Chem’s Sister marijuana strain bears a strong resemblance to Chemdawg in its aroma.
-Predominantly, the smells are chemical-like and reminiscent of fuel.
+Chem’s Sister’s aroma bears a strong resemblance to Chemdawg’s as it has a similar chemically and fuel-like odor.
 Think of a gas station, and you’re pretty much there.
 This scent only becomes stronger as you break the buds apart in the grinder.
 Be prepared for this overpowering, skunky aroma to fill the room.
-It’s definitely not the best for inconspicuous smoking!

-Those of you with a strong sense of smell will also be able to detect citrusy notes.
+There are also some detectable citrusy notes.
 These lemony undertones creep through in the scent, adding a more pleasant side to the sour diesel.

 You might expect the diesel smell to carry over into the taste.
-While this is in part true, Chem’s Sister tastes a bit sweeter than you might have predicted.
-Among the bitter chemical taste, there is the presence of sweet sandalwood and pleasant citrus.
+While this is in part true, Chem’s Sister tastes a bit sweeter.
+Among the bitter chemical taste, there is the presence of sandalwood and citrus.

 Chem’s Sister Grow Info

-Indoor growing provides another advantage: You can protect the plants from humidity.
-Chem’s Sister is highly sensitive to mold and mildew, so it’s crucial to invest in a ventilation system that sucks excess moisture out of the room.
+Indoor growing provides another advantage: You can control the humidity level.
+This is essential because Chem’s Sister plants are susceptible to mold and mildew.
+Therefore, it’s crucial to invest in a ventilation system that sucks excess moisture out of the room.

 Indoors, you are looking at a flowering period of between 10 and 12 weeks.
-Outside, it can flower anywhere between the third week of October and the first week of November, depending on the weather.
+Outside, it can flower anywhere between the third week of October and the first week of November.

 Yields tend to be higher from an outdoor grow – at least 16 ounces per square meter on average.
 Indoors, Chem’s Sister produces around 12-16 ounces per square meter.
-However, if you use the Screen of Green (SCROG) method, you may be able to increase trichome production and yield.
+However, if you use the Screen of Green (SCROG) method, you may increase trichome production and yield.

 THC Content – Highest Test

-Chem’s Sister cannabis is extremely potent.
-On average, you can expect 18% THC.
-However, many samples soar as high as 28%.
-To put this in perspective, sativas average at about 13% THC.
+Chem’s Sister cannabis is exceptionally potent.
+On average, you can expect 22.5% THC.
+However, some samples soar as high as 28%.

 CBD Content – Highest Test